Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Entanglement entropy in the universe with extended objects

 \section{Entanglement entropy in the universe with extended objects}

 Now, we look into how the entanglement entropy evolves in expanding universes.
 For $d=2$ with $p=0$ and $1$, the time-dependent entanglement entropy was investigated and compared with another holographic model called the dS boundary model \cite{Park:2020xho}.
-In this section, we study the time-dependent entanglement entropy of the four-dimensional standard cosmology including extended objects.
+Here, we study the time-dependent entanglement entropy of the standard cosmology with matters.

 We consider the entanglement entropy contained in a disk-shaped region \cite{Nishioka:2009un,Nishioka:2018khk}.
-To parameterize the entangling surface which is the boundary of the entangling region, we introduce a new radial coordinate $z=R^2/r$ and rewrite the $p$-brane gas geometry as the following form \be ds^2 = \fr{1}{z^2} \ls - f(z) dt^2 + du^2 + u^2 d s_{S^2}^2 + \fr{1}{ f(z) } dz^2 \rs, \ee with \be f (z) = 1 - \r_p z^{4-p} , \ee where we set $R=1$ for simplicity and $d s_{S^2}^2$ indicates the metric of a two-dimensional unit sphere.
+To parameterize the entangling surface which is the boundary of the entangling region, we introduce a new radial coordinate, $z=R^2/r$, and rewrite the $p$-brane gas geometry for $d=4$ as the following form \be ds^2 = \fr{1}{z^2} \ls - f(z) dt^2 + du^2 + u^2 d s_{S^2}^2 + \fr{1}{ f(z) } dz^2 \rs, \ee with \be f (z) = 1 - \r_p z^{4-p} , \ee where we set $R=1$ and $k=0$ for simplicity.
 Parameterizing the entangling region by \be 0 \le u \le l , \ee the entanglement entropy governed by the minimal surface is given by \be \la{Action:HEE} S_E = \fr{\O_2}{4 G} \int_0^l d u \fr{u^2 \sqrt{z'^2 + f(z)}}{z^3 \sqrt{f(z)}} , \ee where $\O_2$ indicates a solid angle of a two-dimensional unit sphere.
-Here, the subsystem size $l$ is the size measured by a comoving observer.
-The physical size in the expanding universe is given by $a \, l$.
+Notice that the subsystem size $l$ is the size measured by a comoving observer.
+The physical size in the expanding universe is given by $a(\ta) \, l$.
 Depending on the physical system we are interested in, we can take several different subsystem sizes.
 The first one is to take a constant $l$.
 In this case, the subsystem size measured by a comoving observer does not change but the physical size expands because the background space expands.
 The second case we will consider later is to identify the cosmological horizon with an entangling surface.
-The velocity of light is always finite, so that there exists a bound of universe we can see at present.
-In this case, the cosmological horizon becomes time-dependent even to a comoving observer.
-Therefore, we must take an appropriate time-dependent subsystem size $l (\ta)$, as shown in Fig. 2.
+The velocity of light is always finite, so that there exists the bound of a visible universe, the so-called cosmological horizon.
+Since the cosmological horizon is time-dependent even to a comoving observer, we have to take a time-dependent subsystem size $l (\ta)$ to express the cosmological horizon appropriately.